mattjohnsonpint/SimpleImpersonation/README.md

 This library allows you to run code as another Windows user, as long as you have their credentials.

-It achives this using the [LogonUser](http://msdn.microsoft.com/en-us/library/windows/desktop/aa378184.aspx) Windows API, and thus can only provide the functionality provided by that API.
+It achives this using the [LogonUser](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-logonusera) Windows API, and thus can only provide the functionality provided by that API.
+In particular, pay attention to the following from the docs:

+> The `LogonUser` function attempts to log a user on to the local computer.
+The local computer is the computer from which `LogonUser` was called.
+You cannot use `LogonUser` to log on to a remote computer.

+Thus, SimpleImpersonation will not help you authenticate on a remote computer.
+If you want to use alternate credentials to *connect* to a remote computer, then the local computer and the remote computer must already be attached to the same domain, or there needs to be a trust relationship established between those domains.
+If either the local computer or remote computer are domainless, you will not be able to use this library to connect to resources on the remote computer.

 ## Installation